itsreallynick/office-crackros/README.md

 ### 2. run against suspect documents
    **Usage:** ```python oledump.py -p plugin_officecrackros <path/to/file.doc>```
 ### 3. let me know what you think
-  * Please understand that, like all good hacked together tools, I stopped as soon as it worked - which much room for improvement
+  * Please understand that, like all good hacked together tools, I stopped as soon as it worked - with much room for improvement
-  * If you found the tool helpful, hit me up @itsreallynick
+  * If you found the tool helpful, let me know [@itsreallynick](https://twitter.com/itsreallynick)

 ---
 ## Requirements